Zina Bash

 Zina Gelman Bash is an American attorney who was a senior counsel to Texas Attorney General Ken Paxton in 2018.
-After leaving Paxton in 2021, she joined the law firm Keller Lenkner (now Keller Postman).
+After leaving Paxton's office in 2021, she joined the law firm Keller Lenkner (now Keller Postman).
 As a private attorney, Bash has continued to perform work for Paxton's office.

 Background and education

 Bash is the daughter of Lawrence Gelman, an anesthesiologist and hospital executive.
 She was born in Monterrey, Mexico and raised in McAllen, Texas.

 She is Roman Catholic, although she also has Jewish ancestry.
 Her father is the descendant of Holocaust survivors, while her mother is of Mexican descent.

 In 2004, Bash received her Bachelor of Arts from Harvard University, where she served on the Undergraduate Council Election Commission.
 In 2007, she graduated with a Juris Doctor from Harvard Law School, where she was an editor of the Harvard Law Review.
 She also holds a Master of Business Administration from the University of Pennsylvania’s Wharton School.